jump-dev/MathOptInterface.jl/docs/src/index.md

 and
 [`VectorQuadraticFunction`](http://www.juliaopt.org/MathOptInterface.jl/latest/apireference.html#MathOptInterface.VectorQuadraticFunction)).

+In addition, there must be a one-to-one mapping between the field names of the MathOptInterface type, and the fields in the JSON object.
+However, instead of refering to variables in the model using `VariableReference`s, the MathOptFormat version uses the string that corresonds to the name of the variable in the list `variables` (defined above).

 For example, the [`SingleVariable`](http://www.juliaopt.org/MathOptInterface.jl/latest/apireference.html#MathOptInterface.SingleVariable) function has a single field `variable`.
-However, instead of containing a `VariableReference`, the MathOptFormat version contains a string that corresonds to the name of a variable in the list `variables` (defined above).
 For example:

     {
         "head": "SingleVariable",